 “There is always something to be thankful for” strikes me as one of those insights that we should strive to maintain in our own lives but deploy cautiously when applied to the lives of others.
 But that doesn’t mean that when we, or those around us, find it impossible to be thankful, there is nothing to be done but ache.
 We can do more.
 We can look back.

 When our present feels so empty that we find it impossible to be thankful for anything, we can look back to better times?- to past moments when we feel that there was enough for which to be grateful.
 We may not have enough for which to be grateful now, but I have never met anyone who could not identify something for which they could not be thankful in their past.

 So how much is enough to be thankful for, especially in the present?
 I am not sure.
-But as long as the memory of a better past is not totally consumed by whatever current challenges may exist, you can be focus on that memory and be genuinely thankful for what was.
-And don’t be surprised when acknowledging how good (or at least better than now) it once was, opens up new inner horizons about both the present and the future too.
+But as long as the memory of a better past is not totally consumed by whatever current challenges may exist, you can focus on that memory and be genuinely thankful for what was.
+And don’t be surprised when acknowledging how good (or at least better than now) it once was, opens up new inner horizons about both the present and the future.

 Brad Hirschfield is the co-founder and co-executive editor of The Wisdom Daily.
 A rabbi, Brad has been featured on ABC’s Nightline UpClose, PBS’s Frontline, Fox News and National Public Radio.
 He wrote a long-standing column, “For God’s Sake,” for the Washington Post, and has also written for The Huffington Post and Beliefnet.com.
 He authored the book, You Don?t Have To Be Wrong For Me To Be Right: Finding Faith Without Fanaticism.
 Brad also serves as President of Clal, The National Jewish Center for Learning and Leadership, a leadership training institute, think tank and resource center in New York City.